Julius-Java/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 1-run_inline - shell script that runs a python code
 * 2-print.py - prints a string in double quote followed by a new line
 * 3-print_number.py - prints interger stored in a variable, followed by a string and a new line
+* 4-print_float.py - prints a float stored in a variable with a precision of 2 digits